 Salt and pepper to taste...
 (Just kidding.
 No salt or pepper needed)

-Bake in a preheated 350 degree oven for 20 minutes or until the cookies are golden in color.
+- Bake for 20 minutes or until the cookies are golden in colour.